Prison Legal News:

 California State Assembly Member Rudy Bermudez, himself a member of the powerful prison guards union (CCPOA) while on leave from his prison job to serve elective office, sharply criticized the practice of solving word puzzles used by California prison guards to complete part of their annual training requirement.

-On November 7, 1996, Craig Szemple, a prisoner at the New Jersey State Prison, under went two surgeries ...
+On November 7, 1996, Craig Szemple, a prisoner at the New Jersey State Prison, under went two surgeries to ...

 A New Jersey state appellate court issued an unpublished opinion reversing a lower court's grant of summary judgment to Correctional Medical Services (CMS) and the New Jersey Department of Corrections (DOC).